pyomeca/bioptim/README.md

 The `show_online_optim` parameter can be set to `True` so the graphs nicely update during the optimization with the default values.
 One can also directly declare `online_optim` as an `OnlineOptim` parameter to customize the behavior of the plotter.
 Note that `show_online_optim` and `online_optim` are mutually exclusive.
-Please also note that `OnlineOptim.MULTIPROCESS` is not available on Windows and only none of them are available on Macos.
+Please also note that `OnlineOptim.MULTIPROCESS` is not available on Windows or Macos.
+On Macos, the default backend is `OnlineOptim.MULTIPROCESS_SERVER`, while `OnlineOptim.SERVER` remains available if one wants to start `resources/plotting_server.py` manually.
-To see how to run the server on Windows, please refer to the `getting_started/pendulum.py` example.
+To see how to run the server explicitly, please refer to the `resources/plotting_server.py` example.
 It is expected to slow down the optimization a bit.
 `show_options` can be also passed as a dict to the plotter to customize the plotter's behavior.
 If `online_optim` is set to `SERVER`, then a server must be started manually by instantiating an `PlottingServer` class (see `ressources/plotting_server.py`).